USDA to close 249 offices in cost-saving move

 | HONOLULU

-HONOLULU The U.S. Agriculture Department plans to close 249 offices this year -- half of them the local offices that deal with farmers -- in a cost-cutting program, Agriculture Secretary Tom Vilsack announced on Monday.
+HONOLULU The U.S. Agriculture Department plans to close 249 offices this year -- half of them the local "county office" that deals with farmers -- in a cost-cutting program, Agriculture Secretary Tom Vilsack announced on Monday.

 USDA says the package will save $150 million a year and help reduce the yawning federal deficit.
-Vilsack announced the closures in a speech to the annual meeting of the 6 million-member American Farm Bureau Federation here.
+Vilsack announced the closures in a speech to the annual meeting of the 6 million-member American Farm Bureau Federation.

 Some 7,000 USDA employees have accepted early retirement in the past 15 months "and that number is sure to grow as this year progresses," said Vilsack.
-USDA has roughly 100,000 employees.
+USDA had roughly 104,000 employees last year.

 Past proposals to close local USDA offices ran into a buzzsaw of opposition.
 Congress has blocked closures unless USDA provides adequate notice and proof that a local office is not needed.
-USDA has at least one office in each rural county and thousands of offices overall.
+USDA has at least one office in each rural county and thousands of offices in all.

 "Even with these changes, USDA will still have a strong presence in virtually all counties in the country as well as around the world," said Vilsack.